 Childhood memories of my sister and me being together are sparse.
 I find it painful to not have a lot to remember.
 My sister grew up mostly in Canada, while I grew up mostly in Asia.
 No, our parents weren’t divorced at the time.
 No, we weren’t twins separated at birth.
 Yes, it was complicated.

-Our dad wanted us to be experts in two cultures.
+Our Dad wanted us to be experts in two cultures.
 We were both born in Canada.
-When I was only six months old, my dad wanted to move our entire family back to Asia and start his career there.
-He took me with him, while my sister, who is six years older, remained with my mom in Canada, and grew up moving back and forth between the two continents.
-All of this came with a cost—the imperilling of our sibling relationship.
+When I was only six months old, my sister was six and my dad wanted to move our entire family back to Asia and start his career there.
+A few years later my sister was sent to Canada to live with relatives for a year then back and forth between two continents, while I went when I was 8 and she was back to Asia.
+We kept missing each other.
+All of this came with a cost- the imperilling of our sibling relationship.

 The times we did spend together were sporadic.
 But when we were together, I remember following her around wherever she went.
 I always wanted to wear matching clothes with her.
 On our few family vacations, I would often fall asleep on her lap.
 Those were some of the most cherished vacations we have had.